Sioux Falls Metro Area Profile - Local Employment Dynamics (LED)

 In order to qualify as a Metropolitan Statistical Area (MSA), an area must have at least one urbanized area with a population of 50,000 or more, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.
 The Sioux Falls MSA consists of McCook, Minnehaha, Lincoln and Turner counties.

-The following tables compare the area's total employment, new hires and average wages by age and gender for the second quarters of 2012 and 2013.
+The following tables compare the area's total employment, new hires and average wages by age and gender for the first quarters of 2013 and 2014.

 Total Employment: The estimate of the total number of jobs on the first day of the reference quarter.
 Each job a person has is included; therefore multiple jobholders are counted more than once.

-In the second quarter of 2013, jobs totaled 137,945 for the Sioux Falls MSA, a 2.3 percent increase (3,163 jobs gained) over the year.
-The Health Care and Social Services sector gained the most jobs (1,876) followed by the Finance and Insurance sector (551) and the Professional, Scientific and Technical Services sector (430).
-With an increase of 103 jobs, the Agriculture, Forestry, Fishing and Hunting sector had the greatest percentage increase (29 percent); however, jobs in this sector account for only 0.3 percent of all jobs in the Sioux Falls MSA for the second quarter of 2013.
-The Arts, Entertainment and Recreation sector lost the most jobs (200) and incurred the greatest percentage loss when compared to the same quarter in 2012.
-Jobs in this sector account for 1.6 percent of the area's total employment numbers for the second quarter of 2013.
+In the first quarter of 2014, jobs totaled 139,275 for the Sioux Falls MSA, a 3.0 percent increase (4,079 jobs gained) over the year.
+The Accommodation and Food Services, Retail Trade, and Transportation and Warehousing sectors each gained more than 500 jobs.
+The Transportation and Warehousing sector had the greatest percentage increase (10.9 percent); jobs in this sector account for 3.7 percent of all jobs in the Sioux Falls MSA for the first quarter of 2014.
+The Real Estate and Rental and Leasing sector lost the most jobs (48) and incurred the greatest percentage loss (3.4 percent) when compared to the same quarter in 2013.
+Jobs in this sector account for 1.0 percent of the area's total employment numbers for the first quarter of 2014.

 Employment by Age